 The Best Service I have Ever Received

 One of the main reasons that I loved this resort so much was because the service I received was faultless.
-The staff are incredibly friendly and accommodating.
-I was half expecting to be frowned upon for not being a guest of the resort but instead I was treated like royalty.
+The staff is incredibly friendly and accommodating.
+I was half expecting to be frowned upon for not being a guest of the resort but instead, I was treated like royalty.
 It was an incredibly refreshing experience.

-I visited the resort so much that the staff started to recognise me and they even let me indulge in a cheeky dip in the swimming pool.
-They also quickly learnt what my ‘regular’ drink was and always guessed what I was about to order.
+I visited the resort so much that the staff started to recognize me and they even let me indulge in a cheeky dip in the swimming pool.
+They also quickly learned what my ‘regular’ drink was and always guessed what I was about to order.
 I love it when people pay so much attention to you like that.

 The Most Delicious Food in Seychelles